zhayes00/MiniProject1/README.md

 1. Do the first five steps listed above before the class on Sep 8: if you have any issues, we need to clarify them before Sep 8.
 (Ensure you've got your file pushed to your fork.)
 1. Come up with an idea of what analysis you are going to use and what data sources you will use.
 Discuss it with your assigned peer on Sep 8.
-   You present the idea to your peer next to you in the list of groups and you produce a comment for the peer before you in the group list below.
+   You present the idea to your peer next to you (e.g., bkammerd to jclar168) in the list of groups produce a comment (e.g., jclar168 for bkammerd) for the peer before you in the group.
-   The first person  comments on the presentation of the last person and the last presents to the first.
+   The first person  comments on the presentation of the last person (e.g., bkammerd for hfarahat)  and the last presents to the first (hfarahat to bkammerd).
 To access your peer's forked repository, manually enter the url: https://github.com/YourPeersGHUsername/Miniproject1 The mapping of the GH ids to UTK IDs is in https://github.com/fdac22/students/blob/master/NetID2GHID.md